 However, the sugary sap contains a much higher percentage of carbohydrates by volume compared to amino acids.
 This means the sap-sucking insects must remove a huge amount of sap to extract the amino acids required to meet their needs.
 They discharge excess sap from their anus in the form of a sticky, sugary, clear liquid called "honeydew;" a polite name for the liquid scale poo.

-If you look closely, you'll see the shimmering droplets of honeydew are oozing from the femalesbeforethey inflate like balloons as they mature.
-In fact, some of the droplets obscure the source making it look like the trees are leaking sap.
+Honeydew is ramping up in southwest Ohio.
+If you look closely at some of the pictures in this Alert, you'll see the shimmering droplets of honeydew are oozing from females before they inflate like balloons as they mature.
+In fact, the droplets may look like the trees are leaking sap from their bark.